szrlee/academic-website/content/authors/admin/_index.md

   theory and algorithms with application to multi-agent learning and robotics control.
 interests:
-  - Reinforcement Learning
+  - Reinforcement Learning theory and algorithms
-  - Optimization
+  - Online (bandit) learning and optimization
-  - Learning Theory
+  - Applications in multi-agent learning, robotic control, etc.
 social:
   - icon: twitter
     icon_pack: fab